phossa/phossa-di/README.md

   ```

-  You can load definitions from file file now,
+  You can load definitions from files now,

   ```php
   use Phossa\Di\Container;